dhoconno/nvd/README.md

    - name: AE0000100A8B3C
     ont: data/AE0000100A8B3C.fastq.gz
    ```
+   Many samples can be processed in the same workflow invokation.
+Multiple sample types can be processed at once.
+There is also a version of this workflow that runs one sample at a time on [CHTC](https://chtc.cs.wisc.edu) execute nodes.
+Ask DHO for details.
    (note: if you have access to upload results to the LabKey data explorer, you will also need to add LabKey credentials to the `config.yaml` file.
 Ask DHO for details.)
 8. Start an Apptainer shell in the working directory with the repo files
    ```